Accessibility Statement

 As a public sector organisation, there is a legal duty to make sure websites and apps meet accessibility requirements.

-• change colours, contrast levels and fonts
+• change colours, contrast levels and fonts using browser or device settings

 • zoom in up to 400% without the text spilling off the screen

-• navigate most of the website using speech recognition software
+• navigate most of the website using a keyboard or speech recognition software

-• listen to most of the website using a screen reader
+• listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We also aim to make the website text as simple as possible to understand.
+We’ve also made the website text as simple as possible to understand.

 How accessible this website is